fenago/apache-cassandra-intellij/md_files/lab_3.md

 Cassandra.
 We will walk through the data types to study what their internal storage structure looks like.

+**Note:** Directory "lab_03" contains all examples for this lab.
+Open vscode to see all the files.

 Introduction to CQL
 -------------------------------------